sikthehedgehog/vdpnotes/tidbits.md

 - There's no centralized register file, instead internally there's an "enable" for each latch spread all over the VDP.
 - The register number is decoded in two parts.
 First bits 4:3 are decoded (`00`, `01`, `01` if mode 5 only, `11` if mode 5 only) and then bits 2:0 separately (eight different lines), a combination of those two is then used to detect the individual registers.
 The "if mode 5 only" check is used to lock out registers `$0B` onwards (VDP will ignore those writes in mode 4).

+## DMA operation

+- Internally, length is stored _inverted_ (NOT'd) and then incremented until all bits are set.
+End result is the same, it probably saved a few gates.
+- Usually, during memory writes the CD flags stored in the FIFO are used.
+DMA fill uses the live command flags however (makes sense, since fill doesn't use the FIFO, though not sure where the fill data comes from yet).

 ## Sprite system

 - Sprite line buffer has a 8px wide data bus and VDP draws 8px at a time.